parnpahn/YetAnotherLibrary/README.md

 I create this project simply becasue there are utility classes duplicated in many projects and I feel it's better to put them together in one place for maintainability.

-Free free to contribute and fork the repository.
+Feel free to contribute and fork the repository.
 I'll try to review it with my spare time.

-Home of the repository: [YetAnotherLibrary](https://github.com/huanlin/YetAnotherLibrary)
+You can get [Yalib NuGet package](https://www.nuget.org/packages/Yalib/) or [full source code at GitHub](https://github.com/huanlin/YetAnotherLibrary).